 - Tears of Joy: Amy, once Rory names himself to her.
 And she has no idea why.

 - This Is My Boomstick: River awes the Romans this way.

-River: When you fight Barbarians, what must they think of you?
+When you fight Barbarians, what must they think of you?
+Roman Commander:

-River: Where do they think you come from?
+Where do they think you come from?
+Roman Commander:

-Roman Commander: (draws sword) A place more deadly and more powerful and more impatient than their tiny minds can imagine.
+) A place more deadly and more powerful and more impatient than their tiny minds can imagine.
+River: